Visit the Museum

 This beautiful Colonial Revival Home was built in 1905 as a wedding gift by Alfred (Fred) Frahm for his bride, Sarah (Sade) Beales.
 Mr. Frahm purchased six blocks of land in 1903 from his brother-in-law for $850, and then built his home and general store on the main street of Fort Calhoun in 1905.
 The house is located on a hillside which provides a bird’s eye view of the town and the Missouri River.
 The family lived in this home until their only child, Catharine, passed away and the home was bequeathed to the Washington County Museum in 1994.
 The home is on the National Register of Historic Places, and is one of the few homes in Nebraska built in the early 20th century that does not have a structural addition.
 Most of the items in the home are original to the family.

-The Frahm House is open the first Saturday of the summer months, and for special events throughout the year.
+The Frahm House is open by request and for special events throughout the year.
 Group tours are available upon request.
-This lovely home is located 2 blocks behind the museum at 220 S. 15th St. Fort Calhoun.
+This lovely home is located 2 blocks from the museum at 220 S. 15th St. Fort Calhoun.
+It has been beautifully restored inside with a wheelchair-accessible restroom.
+The front porch has been rebuilt with a wheelchair ramp for easier access to the house.

 Frahm house 001